Swimming Strengthening and Stretching Exercises

 Rotator cuff muscles are extremely important to maintain proper shoulder joint mechanics.
 Repetitive overhead efforts, such as swimming, tend to put a heavy emphasis on the cuff.
 Therefore, it is wise to maintain a basic level of cuff strength to keep these muscles working properly.

-Dr. Bradley Greenbaum of Hoag Orthopedic Institute shared seven cuff strengthening and stretching exercises also recommended by the American Academy of Orthopaedic Surgery (AAOS) including the following:
+One of Hoag Orthopedic Institute sports medicine doctors shared seven cuff strengthening and stretching exercises also recommended by the American Academy of Orthopaedic Surgery (AAOS) including the following:

 1) Standing Row